calebnance/jekyll_blog-calebnance/_posts/php/2018-07-28-creating-a-chatbot-with-twilio-lumen-and-ngrok-part-1.markdown

 ### Setting Up Our Local Environment

-If you don't have MAMP installed on your machine, I suggest you take a break and [download it](https://www.mamp.info/en/downloads/) now.
+If you don't have MAMP installed on your machine, I suggest you take a break and [download it](https://www.mamp.info/en/downloads/) now and read my article on <a href="{{ "/php/setting-up-a-local-server-environment-with-mamp.html" | relative_url }}">project environment setup</a>.
 Once your [localhost](http://localhost/) is up and running, we can now install Lumen.

 ***NOTE:*** At the time of writing this article, Lumen 5.6 requires PHP >= 7.1.3.